-Over a six-month period, fifteen participants participate in a series of activities that includes three intensives focusing on self-awareness and self-management; mutual influence; and gaining tools to create communities and a state where everyone can experience and express creativity in their daily lives.
+Over a six-month period, participants engage in a series of activities that includes three intensives focusing on self-awareness and self-management; mutual influence; and gaining tools to create communities and a state where everyone can experience and express creativity in their daily lives.
 Participants commit to three in-person meetings as well as individual reflection work.
-Participants were chosen through an application process to MCACA.
+Participants are chosen through an application process to MCACA.

 Program participants from across the state of Michigan gain tools and perspective needed to strengthen their leadership skills and develop relationships with an extraordinary cohort of peers dedicated to advancing the arts and culture field.

 MCACA will begin accepting applications for the 2022-2023 cohort of Rising Leaders (running October 2022 - April 2023) in June 2022.

 Contact MCACA Arts Education Program Manager Chad Swan-Badgero at 517-241-6747 or BadgeroC@michigan.org.